sneekz85cat/notes/README.md

 # 2024-02-05
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools like Trello or Asana to keep track of your progress and make adjustments as needed.
 Remember to take breaks and switch tasks every now and then to avoid burnout and maintain your focus.
 By following these tips, you can become a more effective programmer and achieve your goals more quickly.

+# 2024-02-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that the code you write today might be read and modified by others tomorrow or even years later, including yourself.
+Also, embrace the power of reusable modules and libraries to avoid reinventing the wheel.
+Lastly, automate testing and debugging processes; they're integral to ensuring your code's robustness and reliability."

+In essence, keep it simple, make it clear, reuse when possible, and always test thoroughly.